brandijonesdata/DataMiningIITimeSeriesProject/README.md

 - `Final/TIME_IMM_TSF_Project_Methods.pdf`

 ## How to Run
-Code for project and processed data files all from motivating paper git: `(https://github.com/blacksnail789521/Time-IMM)`
+Code for project and processed data files all adapted from methods in motivating paper git: `(https://github.com/blacksnail789521/Time-IMM)`
 1. Install dependencies from `requirements.txt`
 2. Run the main scripts from `Final/`